 Tim is a GP who works in Aboriginal health, and who crowdfunded the Wonky Health columns at Croakey, investigating the impacts of policies upon health.
-He is also a contributor to the #JustJustice project.
+He is a contributing editor at Croakey, and also a contributor to the #JustJustice project.
 He has his own blog, and won the inaugural Gavin Mooney Memorial Essay Competition, writing about climate change and equity.

 Michelle Culhane Hughes

-We’d like to thank Michelle for her past work as a Croakey moderator.
+We’d like to thank Michelle for her past work as a Croakey editor.

 Contributors, collaborators and columnists

 Kellie Bisset, Megan Howe and Ellice Mol